Skip to content

 curl "http://localhost:8000/parks?visited=false" | python3 -m json.tool

-For richer responses, add include_description=true to include the full NPS description for each park:
+For richer responses, add description=true to include the full NPS description for each park:

 See the big picture